faircloth-lab/protocols/protocols-computer/analysis/analysis-gatk-parallel.rst

         ├── trimmomatic.qsub
         └── trimmomatic-sub.sh

 #.
-Now, we're read to mark duplicates in all of the BAM files.
+Now, we're ready to mark duplicates in all of the BAM files.
 Again, we'll take the same approach as above, although this time we can use a shorter format.
 Let's create a file of threads, reference, and input file names:

     .. code-block:: bash